Skip to content

 javascript

-doc.commit(async ({ changes }) => {
+doc.actions.commit(async ({ changes, all }) => {

 // TODO: write your changes to your own backend here